peachpiecompiler/peachpie-docs/docs/scenarios/beginner/vs-create-console-application.md

-# Create an Executable Console Application
+# Console App in Visual Studio

 This tutorial describes how to create, run and debug a console application in Visual Studio.
 Assuming you have installed following: